mortenivar/Jed-modes/README.tabcomplete.txt

 and '""' into the buffer and place the editing point between the two characters.
 Set to '1' to enable.

+  variable Match_Is_Case_Insensitive = 0;

+It controls whether the letters before the editing point that are to be completed, will be matched to the possible completions in the completion file in a case insensitive manner.
+It defaults to '0'.

 All of these variables should first be entered globally in your ~/.jedrc with your preferred default values (or no values) and then possibly fine tuned with other values within a mode hook for that particular mode.
 E.g: